profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 approached him and said, ‘Where’s the suffering?
 Is Wat Pah Pong the suffering?’

-\`I suddenly realized there was something in me which was always complaining and criticizing, and which was preventing me from ever giving myself or offering myself to any situation.
+‘I suddenly realized there was something in me which was always complaining and criticizing, and which was preventing me from ever giving myself or offering myself to any situation.

-\`Another time I had this really negative reaction to having to sit up and practice all through the night, and I must have let it show.
+‘Another time I had this really negative reaction to having to sit up and practice all through the night, and I must have let it show.
 After the evening chanting Luang Por reminded everyone that they should stay and meditate right through to dawn.
 “Except”, he said, “for Sumedho, he